 The Appalachian Regional Healthcare System is equipped with top-of-the-line facilities and services to treat cardiopulmonary patients within the High Country.
-The Cardiology Center has AFib monitors and knowledgeable cardiologists who are able to help you manage this condition.
+The Heart & Vascular Center has AFib monitors and knowledgeable cardiologists who are able to help you manage this condition.

 What happens during a cath procedure and a surgical procedure?

 During a catheter procedure, a catheter (small tube) is inserted in the artery in the groin which is then maneuvered into the heart and coronary arteries.
 A dye is then inserted through the tube to show the cardiologist where the blockage is in the coronaries.